Top 10 Best Sports to Watch on TV

 Cricket

-Cricket is a bat-and-ball game played between two teams of eleven players on a cricket field, at the centre of which is a rectangular 22-yard-long pitch with a wicket, a set of three wooden stumps sited at each end.
-It is one of the most popular sports in countries like India, England, Australia, and... read more
+Cricket is a bat-and-ball game played between two teams of eleven players on a cricket field, at the centre of which is a rectangular 22-yard-long pitch with a wicket at each end.
+Each wicket consists of three wooden stumps topped by two bails.
+It is one of the most popular sports in countries such as... read more

 If a match is played between two quality teams, it is the most entertaining sport to watch.
 But if it is between two dull sides or even one dull team, it is painful to watch for more than five minutes.